Jax And Brittany Trend On Twitter As ‘Vanderpump Rules’ Fans Wonder If They Will Be Fired Next

 Bravo officially fired Vanderpump Rules stars Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni on Tuesday after a major campaign online from fans and other reality stars on social media.
 Despite the applause from viewers online after the news broke, many began calling for the firing of Jax Taylor and Brittany Cartwright from the hit reality series as well.
-The cry for their termination was so loud, that the duo became a trending topic on Twitter in less than an hour after Kristen and Stassi’s news made headlines.
-Thousands have been tweeting about their desire for Jax and Brittany to also get the boot, due to some fan’s beliefs that the pair is homophobic and transphobic.
+The cry for their termination was so loud that the duo became a trending topic on Twitter in less than an hour after Kristen and Stassi’s firing made headlines.
+Thousands have been tweeting about their desire for Jax and Brittany to also get the boot due to some fans’ beliefs that the pair is homophobic and transphobic.

 “What about homophobic, racist Jax and Brittany?!!
 They should’ve been gone a long time ago!” one Twitter user wrote.